sylphlab/zen-coder/memory-bank/progress.md

     - Basic routing added in `app.tsx` to navigate between the chat view (`/index.html`) and the chat list view (`/chats`).
     - `HeaderControls.tsx` updated with a button to navigate to the chat list view.
     - `MessagesArea.tsx` updated to display messages from the currently active chat session.
-- **Model ID Standardization (Complete):**
+- **Jotai Async Refactor & Model ID Correction (Complete):**
-    - Verified provider implementations format IDs correctly.
-    - Verified `package.json` defaults use the correct format.
-    - Refactored frontend (`useModelSelection`, `HeaderControls`, `app.tsx`) to handle standardized IDs and link UI selection to active chat config.
+    - Implemented request/response mechanism between webview and extension host.
+    - Refactored data fetching atoms (`providerStatus`, `availableProviders`, `defaultConfig`, `modelsForProvider`) to use async logic and the request mechanism.
+    - Updated UI components (`ModelSelector`, `HeaderControls`, `SettingPage`, `App`) to use async atoms with `loadable` for loading/error states.
+    - Corrected model ID handling to use separate `providerId` and `modelId` fields across types, components, and handlers.
+    - Removed redundant message handlers (`GetProviderStatusHandler`, etc.) in `extension.ts`.
+    - Added placeholder methods to `AiService` for required request handlers (`getMcpStatuses`, `getAllToolsWithStatus`, `getCombinedCustomInstructions`).
 +- **MCP Server Configuration:**
 +    - Defined `zencoder.mcp.servers` setting in `package.json`.
 +    - `AiService.ts` updated to dynamically load MCP servers based on settings.